blackat/presentations/docs/angular-compiler-deep/md-files/05-module-compilation-scope.md

 export class AppModule {}
 ```

+- **Module compilation scope** is the `declarations` properties.
+- Angular components used in the templates.
 - Developer uses a selector from a library.
-- Compiler has to *uniquely* match the component.
+- Compiler can *uniquely* match the component.
-- `NgModule` holds component declarations usable in app templates.
-- **Module compilation scope** is this set of components.

 ## Export compilation scope